-- 1. Without prejudice to [Article 39 of the Eurodac Regulation], [Article 12 and 18 of the Regulation on SIS in the field of law enforcement] and [Article 29 of the ECRISTCN Regulation], eu-LISA shall keep logs of all data processing operations within the shared BMS.
-Those logs shall include, in particular, the following: - (a) the history related to the creation and storage of biometric templates; - (b) a reference to the EU information systems queried with the biometric templates stored in the shared BMS; - (c) the date and time of the query; - (d) the type of biometric data used to launch the query; - (e) the length of the query; - (f) the results of the query and date and time of the result; - (g) in accordance with national rules or with Regulation (EU) 2016/794 or, when applicable, Regulation (EU) 45/2001, the identifying mark of the person who carried out the query. - 2.
+- 1. Without prejudice to [Article 46 of the EES Regulation], Article 34 of Regulation (EC) No 767/2008 and [Article 12 and 18 of the Regulation on SIS in the field of law enforcement], eu-LISA shall keep logs of all data processing operations within the shared BMS.
+Those logs shall include, in particular, the following: - (a) the history related to the creation and storage of biometric templates; - (b) a reference to the EU information systems queried with the biometric templates stored in the shared BMS; - (c) the date and time of the query; - (d) the type of biometric data used to launch the query;

+- (e) the length of the query; - (f) the results of the query and date and time of the result; - (g) in accordance with national rules or, when applicable, Regulation (EU) 45/2001, the identifying mark of the person who carried out the query. - 2.
 The logs may be used only for data protection monitoring, including checking the admissibility of a query and the lawfulness of data processing, and for ensuring data security pursuant to Article 42.
 Those logs shall be protected by appropriate measures against unauthorised access and erased one year after their creation, unless they are required for monitoring procedures that have already begun.
 The logs referred to in paragraph 1(a) shall be erased once the data is erased.